splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/instrumentation/manual-instrumentation.rst

 Custom traces
 =====================================

-To send custom traces to Splunk Observability Cloud, add the required dependencies and setup tracing:
+To send custom traces to Splunk Observability Cloud, add the required dependencies and configure tracing:

 .. code-block:: javascript